Jayden-boop/WRO-2025/README.md

 ![Exterior pillar override](other/readme-images/diagram_exterior.png)

 In this pillar combination, the robot must first avoid the green pillar.
 This results in the position being closer to the interior wall.
 Then, the robot follows the red pillar target, becoming roughly perpendicular to the exterior wall.
-As the robot drives forward while attempting to correct the pillar-x, the pillar will leave the camera field of view.
+As the robot drives forward while attempting to correct the pillar-x, the pillar will leave the camera's field of view.
 In this case, a manual override must be made to avoid the pillar while turning into the next straight section.

 ```python
 if front_area_black > 250 and turn_counter > 0 and left_wall > 1000 and target == None:
     servo_angle = MID_SERVO - MAX_TURN_DEGREE
 ```

-The forced correction only occurs if both the left wall ROI and the front ROI detects a black area, allowing the override to selectively occur if the wall is not on the correct side of the robot.
+The forced correction only occurs if both the left wall ROI and the front ROI detect a black area, allowing the override to selectively occur if the wall is not on the correct side of the robot.

 ---

 ## 6. Turn Handling, Line Detection, and Lap Counting

 This logic transitions the vehicle between straight sections and turns and is essential for lap counting.
-When there is no pillars that need to be avoided, the logic allows the robot to stay within the middle of each section to prepare for future pillars.
+When there are no pillars that need to be avoided, the logic allows the robot to stay within the middle of each section to prepare for future pillars.

 Additionally, this code is used for the complete logic in the open challenge.